coobas/europython-24/slides.md

 - Both Ray and Dask can explicitly send and persist data on workers.
   - `scatter` or `persist` in Dask `Client`.
   - `put` in Ray.
-  - References to data can be used as arguments to tasks.
+- *References to data can be used as arguments to tasks*.

 ---